Wikipedia Guide

 Wikipedia is an encyclopedia to which anyone can contribute, and a typical page has

-of headings, and the default search is easier than using google.
+there are plenty of headings and landmark regions, and the default search is easier than using google.

 Page structure